mon-gmx/mon-gmx.github.io/index.md

 This is a "simple" problem.
 You get a matrix of size N (`NxN`).
 Then your program:

-a) Finds the center of the matrix
+  - Finds the center of the matrix
-b) Fills the matrix with zeroes
+  - Fills the matrix with zeroes
-c) Fills the matrix with a spiral that emerges from the center and replaces `0` by `X`
+  - Fills the matrix with a spiral that emerges from the center and replaces `0` by `X`
-d) Solves the problem using an O(n²) time complexity
+  - Solves the problem using an O(n²) time complexity
-c) Bonus points if the spiral direction can be switched
+  - Bonus points if the spiral direction can be switched

 Well, I got these beautiful responses: